cbalbin-bio/Epitopedia/README.md

 **OR**
 <br>

-To download the only the PDB files present in EpitopediaDB (EPI-PDB) you can supply the pdb_id_list.txt to rsync
+To download the only the PDB files present in EpitopediaDB (EPI-PDB) you can supply the pdb_id_list.txt to rsync:
 ```shell
 rsync -rlpt -v -z --delete --port=33444 --include-from=/path/to/pdb_id_list.txt \
 rsync.rcsb.org::ftp_data/structures/divided/mmCIF/ ./mmCIF